tomcrown/tomcrown/README.md

 *  **Treasury Lock** - A decentralized app that allows users to lock tokens for a fixed period and withdraw only after the lock duration ends. **Fully audited and approved by MoveBit**.

+*  **SuiSafe** - A financial app that enables users to save, stake, and earn interest, all without relying on centralized intermediaries.

 *  **CoinTribute** - A decentralized fundraising platform built with Sui Move.

 *  **Time-Locked Deposit** - A decentralized app that allows users to deposit fungible tokens for a specified duration and release them to recipient only after the lock expires.